jakepage91/gitops-template/README.md

 ## Summary

 With this template repository and guide we show how Glasskube can easily be set up in a ArgoCD powered Gitops environment, and how efficient package management is possible with this stack.
-Additionally we install a web application to show how custom applications can make use of the Gitops setup and Glasskube packages.

 This is still in early stages and therefore has some minor shortcomings, but we will continue to improve GitOps support.